TuxML/kci-builder/README.md

 > `-a` ARCH or `--arch` ARCH, must be used with a value to specify the architecture for the build.
 Available architectures are : x86_64, arm, arm64, mips and riscv64
 >
 > chose `label` if you want to specify a particular known configuration
 >
-> chose `config` if you want to use your own configuration file
->
-> `-l` LABEL or `--label` CONFIG, will specify wich type of configuration will be used for the compilation.
-For example : tinyconfig or defconfig.
->
 > `-c` CONFIG or `--config` CONFIG, will take your own configuration file .
 For example : /myConfigurationFiles/test_config.config
 >